Etihad Arena: History

-It opened in January 2021, with its first event being UFC on ABC: Holloway vs. Kattar.
+Sporting events

+The UFC had held mixed martial arts events on Yas Island behind closed doors in a bubble arrangement known as "Fight Island"; this marked the UFC's first event in the series to have spectators at a limited capacity.
+The arena's first event was UFC on ABC: Holloway vs. Kattar.
 The arena held its second UFC event days later, hosting UFC on ESPN: Chiesa vs. Magny.
-The UFC had held mixed martial arts events on Yas Island behind closed doors in a bubble arrangement known as "Fight Island"; this marked the UFC's first event in the series to have spectators at a limited capacity.
-The promotion held its first PPV event that same month, hosting UFC 257: Poirier vs. McGregor 2.
+The promotion held its first pay-per-view event that same month, hosting UFC 257: Poirier vs. McGregor 2.
 The UFC returned to Etihad Arena for UFC 267: Błachowicz vs. Teixeira in October 2021.
-The UFC returned to the arena in 2022 for UFC 280: Oliveira vs. Makhachev.
+The promotion returned to the arena in 2022 for their annual October pay-per-view event, hosting UFC 280: Oliveira vs. Makhachev.
+In October of 2023 UFC 294: Makhachev vs. Volkanovski 2 was held as their annual event.
+In 2024, two UFC events where held at the arena with UFC on ABC: Sandhagen vs. Nurmagomedov in August and UFC 308: Topuria vs. Holloway in October.
+The promotion returned to the arena on 27 July 2025 for UFC on ABC: Whittaker vs. de Ridder.
+The venue's most recent UFC event was held on 25 October 2025 for UFC 321: Aspinall vs. Gane.

 For hosting the 2021 World Swimming Championships in December 2021, a temporary pool was added to the arena.

-On 21 May 2022, the arena hosted an exhibition boxing match between Floyd Mayweather and Don Moore.
-On November 5, 2021 a WBA light heavyweight title fight was held between Dmitry Bivol and Gilbert Ramirez.
+On 21 May 2022, the arena hosted an exhibition boxing match between Floyd Mayweather Jr. and Don Moore.
+On November 5, 2022, a WBA light heavyweight title fight was held between Dmitry Bivol and Gilberto Ramírez.

 In October 2022, the arena held two NBA preseason games between the Atlanta Hawks and the Milwaukee Bucks.
-The NBA Abu Dhabi Games 2022 will mark the league’s first games held in the UAE and the Arabian Gulf.
+The NBA Abu Dhabi Games 2022 marked the league's first games held in the UAE and the Arabian Gulf.
+In October 2023, the NBA returned to the arena for two preseason games between the Dallas Mavericks and the Minnesota Timberwolves.
+In October 2024, the NBA returned to the arena for two preseason games between the Boston Celtics and the Denver Nuggets.
+The league faced criticism from human rights groups, which claimed the event was assisting repressive regimes in sportswashing their human rights records.
+Human Rights Watch urged the NBA to undertake measures to address the UAE's rights records.
+The game was also attended by U.S. ambassador Martina A. Strong, who was questioned for supporting the NBA's association with the UAE, despite human rights concerns.
+Instead, Strong commended the NBA for expanding global access to basketball.

+Concerts

 On 26 January 2023, the arena held Imagine Dragon's Mercury World Tour.
 It was the band's first concert in the city of Abu Dhabi.

+Guns N' Roses performed on June 1, 2023, many old songs were played for the first time in a long time (Anything Goes, Pretty Tied Up and Bad Obsession, Down on the Farm).